 The Commonwealth has engaged with the states and territories to ensure amendments are aligned across Commonwealth, state and territory legislation to deliver a nationally consistent Electronic Prescribing framework.

 The Australian Digital Health Agency is developing the technical framework to support electronic prescriptions.
 This technical framework will detail the requirements for clinical software to ensure alignment with the legal framework, adherence to privacy and security principles and maintenance of patient choice.
 The technical framework will identify the clinical software changes in consultation with the clinical software sector.

-Changes to the PBS claim for payment system will be managed by the Department of Human Services.
+Changes to the PBS claim for payment system will be managed by Services Australia.

 When are the changes occurring?

 Electronic Prescribing will be available from late 2019.

 The Department is undertaking change and communication activities to consult with and educate prescribers, dispensers and patients.
 User guides, FAQs and documentation relating to Electronic Prescribing are expected to be communicated in the lead up to implementation.

 For more information on Electronic Prescribing please contact the Department of Health at ePrescribing@health.gov.au.

 For information on the Technical Framework for Electronic Prescribing please contact the Australian Digital Health Agency.